10 secret ways to slash the cost of your car cover

 New Aviva customers, for example, get 12 weeks' free insurance if they have at least four years' no-claims bonus.
 Meanwhile, First Direct will knock 10% off your renewal quote if it's greater than £200.
 But always make sure you check the provider's quote against the competition.

-SIX: Don't call about a prang
+SIX: Don't claim for a prang

 For minor accidents it's often cheaper to fork out for the work yourself.
 The moment you identify yourself as risky, even if it wasn't your fault, both the premiums and the excess shoot up.